vincentpham13/vincentpham13/content/post/tech/decorator-design-pattern-in-typescript.md

 ---
 <!-- **Insert Lead paragraph here.** -->
 *This article helps you to understand SOMETHING and offers SOMETHING.*
+- A Decorator is a special kind of declaration that can be attached to a class declaration, method, accessor, property, or parameter.
+Decorators use the form @expression, where expression must evaluate to a function that will be called at runtime with information about the decorated declaration.
+  - Class
+  - Method
+  - Accessor
+  - Property
+  - Parameter
+- Decorator Factory
+- Decorator Composition
 # About

 # Prerequisites